arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ### OTBR Assembly

-After configuring and flashing the Nano Matter and Nano ESP32 separately, it is time to connect them together.
-As their communicate through a serial connection you can stack them using breakout headers or using jumper wires as follows:
+After configuring and flashing the Nano Matter and Nano ESP32 separately, it is time to connect them.
+As they communicate through a serial connection, you can stack them using breakout headers or jumper wires as follows:

 ![Nano ESP32 + Nano Matter wiring](assets/connection.png)
 ![Nano ESP32 + Nano Matter stacking](assets/connection-2.png)